Correlated metals and unconventional superconductivity in rhombohedral trilayer graphene: A renormalization group analysis: Abstract

 \section{Abstract}

 Motivated by recent experimental observations of correlated metallic phases and superconductivity in rhombohedral trilayer graphene (RTG), we perform an unbiased study of electronic ordering instabilities in hole-doped RTG.
-Specifically, we focus on electronic states energetically proximate to van Hove singularities (VHSs), where a large density of states promotes different interaction-induced symmetry-breaking electronic orders.
-To resolve the Fermi surface near VHSs, we construct a fermionic hot-spot model, and demonstrate that a perpendicular electric field can tune different nesting structures of the Fermi surface.
+Specifically, we focus on electronic states energetically proximate to Van Hove singularities (VHSs), where a large density of states promotes different interaction-induced symmetry-breaking electronic orders.
+To resolve the Fermi surface near VHSs, we construct a fermionic hot-spot model and demonstrate that a perpendicular electric field can tune different nesting structures of the Fermi surface.
 Subsequently, we apply a renormalization group analysis to describe the low-energy phase diagrams of our model under both short-range repulsive interactions as well as realistic (long-range) Coulomb interactions.
-Our analysis shows that the dominant pairing channel depends crucially on the nature of Fermi surface nesting --- repulsive Coulomb interaction favors spin-singlet $d$-wave pairing for $u_d\approx \SI{26}{\meV}$ and spin-singlet $i$-wave pairing for $u_d \ge \SI{30}{\meV}$.
-We argue that the phase diagram of RTG can be well-understood by modeling the realistic Coulomb interaction as the sum of repulsive density-density interaction and ferromagnetic spin-triplet inter-valley coherence (IVC) Hund's coupling, while phonon-mediated electronic interactions have a negligible effect on this system, in sharp contrast to twisted graphene multi-layers.
+Our analysis shows instabilities towards either intervalley coherent metallic phases or superconducting phases.
+The dominant pairing channel depends crucially on the nature of Fermi surface nesting --- repulsive Coulomb interaction favors spin-singlet $d$-wave pairing for relatively small displacement field and spin-singlet $i$-wave pairing for larger displacement field.
+We argue that the phase diagram of RTG can be well-understood by modeling the realistic Coulomb interaction as the sum of repulsive density-density interaction and ferromagnetic spin-triplet intervalley coherence (IVC) Hund's coupling, while phonon-mediated electronic interactions have a negligible effect on this system, in sharp contrast to twisted graphene multilayers.